HHS/TANF-app/tdrs-services/parser/README.md

 ## SQLC (Database Code Generation)

 The Go parser uses [SQLC](https://sqlc.dev) to generate type-safe Go code from SQL.
-The schema in `schema.sql` mirrors the Django model definitions.
+The schema in `schema.sql` mirrors the Django model definitions, with Go-owned output tables prefixed as `shadow_*` so Python/Django parser output remains isolated.

 ```sh
 # Regenerate Go code from schema.sql and query.sql